Gray codes and symmetric chains: Introduction

 Gray codes are named after Frank Gray, a researcher at Bell Labs, who described a simple method to generate all $2^n$~bitstrings of length~$n$ by flipping a single bit in each step~\cite{gray:patent}, now known as the binary reflected Gray code.
 This code found widespread use, e.g., in circuit design and testing, signal processing and error correction, data compression etc.; many more applications are mentioned in the survey~\cite{MR1491049}.
 The binary reflected Gray code is also implicit in the well-known \emph{Towers of Hanoi} puzzle and the \emph{Chinese ring} puzzle that date back to the 19th century.
 The theory of Gray codes has developed considerably in the last decades, and the term is now used more generally to describe an exhaustive listing of any class of combinatorial objects where successive objects in the list differ by a small amount.
 In particular, such generation algorithms have been developed for several fundamental combinatorial objects of interest for computer scientists, such as bitstrings, permutations, partitions, trees etc., all of which are covered in depth in the most recent volume of Knuth's seminal series \emph{The Art of Computer Programming}~\cite{MR3444818}.

 Since the discovery of the binary reflected Gray code, there has been continued interest in developing Gray codes for bitstrings of length~$n$ that satisfy various additional constraints.
-For instance, a Gray code with the property that each bit is flipped (almost) the same number of times was first constructed by Tootill~\cite{tootill:56}.
-Goddyn and Gvozdjak constructed an $n$-bit Gray code in which any two flips of the same bit are almost $n$~steps apart~\cite{MR2014514}, which is best possible.
+For instance, a Gray code with the property that each bit is flipped (almost) the same number of times was first constructed by Bakos~\cite[p.~28--37]{MR0242572}.
+Goddyn and Gvozdjak~\cite{MR2014514} constructed an $n$-bit Gray code in which any two successive flips of the same bit are almost $n$~steps apart, which is best possible.
 These are only two examples of a large body of work on possible Gray code transition sequences; see also~\cite{MR1377601, MR2427745, MR2974271}.
-Savage and Winkler constructed a Gray code that generates all $2^n$~bitstrings such that all bitstrings with Hamming weight~$k$ appear before all bitstrings with weight~$k+2$, for each $0\leq k\leq n-2$~\cite{MR1329390}, where the \emph{Hamming weight} of a bitstring is the number of its 1-bits.
+Savage and Winkler~\cite{MR1329390} constructed a Gray code that generates all $2^n$~bitstrings such that all bitstrings with Hamming weight~$k$ appear before all bitstrings with weight~$k+2$, for each $0\leq k\leq n-2$, where the \emph{Hamming weight} of a bitstring is the number of its 1-bits.
 They used this construction to tackle the infamous \emph{middle two levels problem}, which asks for a cyclic listing of all bitstrings of length~$2n+1$ with weights in the interval~$[n,n+1]$ by flipping a single bit in each step.
 This problem was raised in the 1980s and received considerable attention in the literature (a detailed historic account is given in~\cite{MR3483129}).
-A general existence proof for such a Gray code for any~$n\geq 1$ has been found only recently~\cite{MR3483129, gregor-muetze-nummenpalo:18}, and an algorithm for computing it using $\cO(1)$ amortized time and $\cO(n)$ space was subsequently presented in~\cite{MR3627876}.
-The starting point of this work is the following more general problem raised in~\cite{MR1275228, MR2609124}.
+A general existence proof for such a Gray code for any~$n\geq 1$ has been found only recently~\cite{MR3483129, gregor-muetze-nummenpalo:18}, and an algorithm for computing it using $\cO(1)$ amortized time and $\cO(n)$ space was subsequently presented in~\cite{MR4075363}.
+The starting point of this work is the following more general problem raised independently by Buck and Wiedemann~\cite{MR737262}, Savage~\cite{MR1275228}, Gregor and {\v{S}}krekovski~\cite{MR2609124}, and by Shen and Williams~\cite{shen_williams_2015}.

 \theproblem{\Alph{problem}} \begin{problem}[middle $2\ell$~levels problem] For any~$n\geq 1$ and $1\leq \ell\leq n+1$, construct a cyclic listing of all bitstrings of length~$2n+1$ with Hamming weights in the interval $[n+1-\ell,n+\ell]$ by flipping a single bit in each step. \end{problem}